MultiSearch is a single search interface that provides access to a large majority of Library resources. It works best when you are signed in!

-If you have search terms which typically appear together as a phrase, try adding inverted commas around these words in your search e.g. "market segmentation" or "conservation marketing" to help narrow to more relevant results.
-Use the data range filter on the left to narrow your results to particular years.
+If you have search terms which typically appear together as a phrase, try adding inverted commas around these words in your search e.g. "market segmentation" to help narrow to more relevant results.
+Use the date range filter on the left to narrow your results to particular years.

 Look for the 'Find it @ MQ' link in your results.
 Click on the link to access a copy of the article in the Macquarie University Library databases.

 Google Scholar does not identify peer reviewed/refereed journal articles with the results it provides.
 You need to check Ulrichsweb global serials directory to see if the journal the article appears in is peer reviewed/refereed.

 Peer review is a formal process whereby articles are submitted for scrutiny and appraisal by recognised academics or authorities in the appropriate field.
 These academics or experts may recommend that the paper be accepted as it stands, or that specific revisions be made, or that the paper be rejected for publication.
 This process of refereeing is known as peer review.